call us today

 Facing your driving under the influence of marijuana charge in Florida can be an overwhelming, stressful experience.
 The qualified marijuana DUI defense lawyers at the Galigani Law Firm in Gainesville have roughly 50 years of combined legal experience and know what it takes to expose any weak links in the prosecution's case to help your situation.
-Dean Galigani is Board Certified for professionalism and expertise in Criminal Trial Law and is experienced in all areas of criminal defense, including DUI charges involving marijuana.

 If you have been arrested and charged with driving under the influence of marijuana in Alachua County, Bradford County, Marion County, Levy County, Gilchrist County, Columbia County, Baker County, or Union County, put the years of experience and criminal defense specialization of the Galigani Law Firm behind your case.
 Your first consultation concerning your Gainesville marijuana DUI case with the Galigani Law Firm is free, so call (352) 375-0812 today to schedule your appointment.